CarvellScott/python_intensifies/README.md

 							value.
 	  -w WIGGLE_LEVEL, --wiggle_level WIGGLE_LEVEL
 							Amount of shaking on a scale of 0 to 1.
+	  -f FPS, --fps FPS     Frame rate of the output in frames per second.
+Max is 50.

     $ intensify -i python.jpg -w .25 -o danger_noodle.gif

 ## Changelog
+    0.0.2 - 0.0.3:
+        * Re-added the FPS parameter I forgot to document removing.
+Initially it was because Pillow is limited in framerates it can animate, but turns out it's very useful for reducing filesize of emojis.
     0.0.1 - 0.0.2:
         * Transparency AND animation is now supported for .gif files used as input.
         * MoviePy, (and by extension, imageio, tqdm, and a copy of ffmpeg) are no longer dependencies.